igorek17000/Ender-2-Pro-BTT-V3/README-FIRST.md

 # Ender-2-Pro-BTT

-Change firmware file name to: firmware.bin  before loading it onto the Ender 2 Pro
+Change firmware file name from "firmware-update-6-12-2022.bin" to: firmware.bin  before loading it onto the Ender 2 Pro

 Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3